codeschool-projects/HTMLPortfolioProject/README.md

 ## What You'll Need

-1)You should have a Github Account
+1) You should have a Github Account &nbsp;
-2) Git must be installed on your system and a text editor to edit HTML.
+2) Git must be installed on your system and a text editor to edit HTML. &nbsp;
 We recommend using GitHub's [Atom Editor](https://atom.io/), which is free and very powerful.
 The [Brackets](http://brackets.io/) editor is another great tool.

 ## Live Demo

-Here is a [working version of this project](https://codeschool-project-demos.github.io/HTMLPortfolioProject/), and now it is your job to out-do our version of this project by customizing your portfolio even further and adding more CSS rules, etc.
+Here is a [working version of this project](https://codeschool-project-demos.github.io/HTMLPortfolioProject/), and now it is your job to out-do our version of this project by customizing your portfolio even further and adding more CSS rules, etc. &nbsp;
 We can't wait to see what you come up with!

 ## Setup